-Only by embracing a culture of thoughtful, progressive relationship-building will enterprises be able to engage in meaningful dialogue that is in alignment with GDPR and ePrivacy.
+Only by embracing a culture of thoughtful, progressive relationship-building will enterprises be able to engage in meaningful dialogue that is in alignment with evolving privacy regulations.
 The mere installation of consent collection without commensurate internal process and policy will result in exposure to regulatory risk as consent expires, preferences and insights change, and new rules are implemented.